Clarky-Bear/Shared-Fail2Ban/README.md

 **Example:**
 This would then mean if Alice and Bob both share their bans and Charlie was locked out from Alice's system for too many incorrect details, Charlie would then be banned from Bob's system.

+By default systems will only be provided a list of bans that do not originate from themselves, for instance, Alice will not be given their own ban list back; however if Bob bans the same address at the same time (for example, a automated simultaneous attack) then Alice will be given the same address back as Bob banned it too.

 Fail2Ban Filters can still be applied meaning the sharing method is as robust as a standard Fail2Ban deployment.

 We welcome any Issues and PRs.